2010 BAC Returning Student Grant

 Federal Direct Unsubsidized Stafford Loan

 The Unsubsidized Stafford Loan is awarded to students without financial need, as determined by the FAFSA.
 Interest on the Unsubsidized Stafford Loan accrues regardless of a students' enrollment in a degree bearing program.
-The accrued interest is added to the principle balance if the student chooses not to pay it on a monthly basis.
+The accrued interest is added to the principal balance if the student chooses not to pay it on a monthly basis.

 Federal Direct PLUS Loans